null

 Prof. Dr. Jacco van Sterkenburg

-Prof. Dr. Jacco van Sterkenburg is Associate Professor and Endowed Chair of ‘Race, Inclusion and Communication’ at Erasmus University Rotterdam.
+Prof. Dr. Jacco van Sterkenburg is Associate Professor and Endowed Chair of ‘Race, Inclusion and Communication’ at the Erasmus Research Institute for Media, Culture, History and Society at Erasmus University Rotterdam.
 With over 25 years of research experience, he explores race, football, media, and belonging, bridging academic insights with policy and partnerships across sport and society.

 • Dr. Arne van Lienden